Table of Contents:

 - If your drop or withdrawal is due to a documented medical condition, please follow the medical part-time authorization instructions.

-- J-1 students cannot count online classes toward full-time enrollment.
+NOTE: J-1 students cannot count any online classes toward full-time enrollment.

 Definition: Withdrawing from all courses you are taking during the current semester OR completing the current semester but deciding not to return to classes for the next academic semester

 J-1 students should follow the instructions found on the J-1 tab of this page.

 How do I withdraw from my classes in the middle of the semester?

 Each semester has a withdrawal deadline prior to the final four weeks of classes.
 These deadlines are published on the website of the Registrar Service Center.
 Students may sometimes withdraw after this time, but must obtain special permission per regulations in their academic college.
 Late withdrawal should not be used by international students to escape anticipated poor grades.
 We are also beginning to see cases where students who withdraw late are unable to obtain a new visa to return to studies in the next semester.